AlexChalk/dotfiles/upgrading.md

   * Any fonts you want to keep from fontbook.
   * Excel scripts: /Users/adc/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Queries
   * Word config: /Users/adc/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Templates.localized
-  * Copy them all back
 2. Make a copy of your entire home directory
-  * Copy back the files you need onto new system
+  * Copy back the files you need as you need them
 3. Go through applications folder and note everything you'd like to keep
-  * On new machine, install from (order of preference) brew cask, app store, company site
+  * Install from (order of preference) brew cask, app store, company site
 4. Bookmarks/history
   * Export from all browsers (just in case);
 5. Microsoft Office